 Requests for course changes made after the session has begun must receive the approval of the Director or the Dean of Admissions.
 Students must furnish compelling reasons in order to receive approval.
 No course changes will be made after the Wednesday of the first week of the session.

 How many courses can day students take?

 UPPER SCHOOL day students may choose one, two, or three courses.
-They may also enroll in the SAT or ACT Prep course, which requires a separate fee, in addition to their other courses.
+They may also enroll in the SAT Prep course, which requires a separate fee, in addition to their other courses.
 Physical education is optional for UPPER SCHOOL day students.

 ACCESS EXETER day students will choose a cluster comprised of three courses.
 They may also enroll in the SSAT Prep course, which requires a separate fee.
 Physical education is required for ACCESS EXETER day students.

-No. UPPER SCHOOL day students must take at least one course in addition to the SAT or ACT Prep course.
-UPPER SCHOOL boarding students must enroll in three courses in addition to the SAT or ACT Prep course.
+No. UPPER SCHOOL day students must take at least one course in addition to the SAT Prep course.
+UPPER SCHOOL boarding students must enroll in three courses in addition to the SAT Prep course.
 The SAT Prep course does not count towards the three-course requirement for UPPER SCHOOL boarding students.
 ACCESS EXETER students must enroll in an academic cluster in addition to the SSAT Prep course.

 Do you offer an ESL (English as a Second Language) program?